Some notable British businesses you might not be familiar with.

 - Wrightbus: Actually a Northern Irish company, based in Ballymena.
-Bus manufacturers like ADL, they pioneered the British version of low-floor buses preferred today for accessibility reasons, and make the double-deck New Bus for London, or "Borismaster," as it is called.
+Bus manufacturers like ADL, they pioneered the British version of low-floor buses preferred today for accessibility reasons, and make the double-deck New Routemaster, or "Borismaster" as it is called.

-- Royal Dutch Shell - One of the six oil "supermajors," Shell is a joint Anglo-Dutch affair with HQ in the Hague.
-Formed by a merger of the Royal Dutch Oil Company and the British firm Shell Transport (or something), it was initially done just to stay in competition with John D. Rockefeller's Standard Oil.
+- Royal Dutch Shell - One of the six oil "supermajors", Shell is a joint Anglo-Dutch affair with HQ in the Hague but certain major operations (including refining, marketing, finance, and HR) managed out Lambeth.
+Formed by a slow-motion merger of the Royal Dutch Oil Company and the British firm Shell Transport (or something),note it was initially done just to stay in competition with John D. Rockefeller's Standard Oil.
 It is still the world's largest private-sector oil company and the largest energy company in Europe.

 - BP - Formerly British Petroleum, and before that the Anglo-Iranian Oil Company.
 It changed its name to "British Petroleum Company" in 1954, a year after the CIA and MI6-backed coup in Iran.
 It quickly diversified its operations, striking oil in Alaska and the North Sea—a good thing, given the Iranian Revolution of 1979 that deprived BP of its assets in Iran.
-After buying up several pieces of the former Standard Oil, British Petroleum decided to call itself simply "BP" without the letters meaning anything in 2001.
-Also a "supermajor," and also in very deep shit IN AMERICA! thanks to that Deepwater Horizon thing.note
+After buying up several pieces of the former Standard Oil (most notably Amoco) in the US, British Petroleum decided to call itself simply "BP" without the letters meaning anything in 2001.
+Also a "supermajor", and also in very deep shit IN AMERICA! thanks to that Deepwater Horizon thing.note

 - Stagecoach - a Scottish-based bus and rail firm with a somewhat controversial history.
 Namely, that owner Brian Souter keeps endorsing and/or donating money to anti-LGBT causes such as Section 28 or opposing the Scottish Parliament's proposals to legalise gay marriage, and performing some rather underhanded tactics in its earlier days.